dmitriyteteruk/iotc-hol/preparation.md

 ![](media/install-iotc.png)

 ### Install VS Code
-(not mandatory, but it is much easier for eyes to work in VS code vs Python IDLE )
+(not mandatory, but it is much easier for eyes to work in VS code vs Python IDLE)
+* Download CS Code using this link https://code.visualstudio.com/docs/?dv=win
+* Save file on you PC and run it then
 ***Congratulation!
 Now your PC ready for HOL!***